deepal/node-dukpt/README.md

 Don't hesitate to report any bugs in the [Github Repository!](https://github.com/dpjayasekara/node-dukpt).
 Many thanks to @jamiesoncj for providing resources.

+> AES support is currently available only for NodeJS versions 6.x.x or above due to some limitations which will be addressed soon.

 ### Installing

 ```